Behavioral finance course overview

 - The impact of overconfidence and optimism on decision making

-In this second module we explore a wide range of behavioural biases and information processing errors.
+In this second module of the course, we explore a wide range of behavioral biases and information processing errors.
 By the end of this module, you will have a solid understanding of the self-attribution, hindsight, confirmation and representative biases.

 - Self-attribution and hindsight biases

 - Confirmation and representative biases

 How financial decision making is impacted by others

 In this third module of the course, we continue our exploration of various behavioral biases and errors as well as learning how decision making is impacted by others.
 By the end of this module, you will have a solid understanding of the anchoring bias, loss aversion, and herding behavior.

 This module incorporates sophisticated search and navigation tools that allow you to go at your own pace while pop quizzes get you to test what you have just learned.
 This course also includes a PDF reference guide – Behavioural financial glossary - that can be used while taking the course and downloaded to your computer for future reference.